MuhammadUsamaMX/antigravity-isolation/README.md

 Antigravity Isolation Manager is a powerful, production-ready web application that allows you to run multiple isolated Antigravity application instances on Linux.
 Each profile runs natively with complete data isolation, while maintaining seamless desktop integration.

-**Note**: Antigravity uses the host browser for authentication, so profiles run natively (not in Docker containers) to ensure proper browser integration.
+**Note**: Antigravity uses the host browser for authentication.
+All profiles are authenticated by the host browser, ensuring proper authentication even with namespace-level isolation.
+The system preserves D-Bus session bus access, X11/Wayland display access, and XAUTHORITY to maintain browser authentication functionality.

 Perfect for:
 - 🏢 **Work/Personal Separation** - Keep work and personal Antigravity instances completely isolated